matplotlib/matplotlib/doc/users/artists.rst

 Axis containers
 ---------------

-The matplotlib.axis.Axis instances handle the drawing of the tick lines, the grid lines, the tick labels and the axis label.
-You can configure the left and right ticks separately for the y axis, and the upper and lower ticks separately for the x axis.
-The axis also stores the data and view intervals used in auto-scaling, panning and zooming, as well as the locator and formatter instances which control where the ticks are placed and how they are represented as strings.
+The :class:`matplotlib.axis.Axis` instances handle the drawing of the tick lines, the grid lines, the tick labels and the axis label.
+You can configure the left and right ticks separately for the y-axis, and the upper and lower ticks separately for the x-axis.
+The ``Axis`` also stores the data and view intervals used in auto-scaling, panning and zooming, as well as the :class:`~matplotlib.ticker.Locator` and :class:`~matplotlib.ticker.Formatter` instances which control where the ticks are placed and how they are represented as strings.

-Each axis object contains a label attribute (this is what the pylab calls to xlabel and ylabel set) as well as a list of major and minor ticks.
-The ticks are XTick and YTick instances, which contain the actual line and text primitives that render the ticks and ticklabels.
-Because the ticks are dynamically created as needed (eg when panning and zooming), you should access the lists of major and minor ticks through their accessor methods axis.get_major_ticks() and axis.get_minor_ticks().
-Although the ticks contain all the primitives and will be covered below, the Axis methods contain accessor methods to return the tick lines, tick labels, tick locations etc....:
+Each ``Axis`` object contains a :attr:`~matplotlib.axis.Axis.label` attribute (this is what the :mod:`~matplotlib.pylab` calls to :func:`~matplotlib.pylab.xlabel` and :func:`~matplotlib.pylab.ylabel` set) as well as a list of major and minor ticks.
+The ticks are :class:`~matplotlib.axis.XTick` and :class:`~matplotlib.axis.YTick` instances, which contain the actual line and text primitives that render the ticks and ticklabels.
+Because the ticks are dynamically created as needed (eg. when panning and zooming), you should access the lists of major and minor ticks through their accessor methods :meth:`~matplotlib.axis.Axis.get_major_ticks` and :meth:`~matplotlib.axis.Axis.get_minor_ticks`.
+Although the ticks contain all the primitives and will be covered below, the ``Axis`` methods contain accessor methods to return the tick lines, tick labels, tick locations etc.:

 .. sourcecode:: ipython